brodieaustin/avalon-novel/index.markdown

 Her father, the King, was a serious man, took his role as King seriously.
 He diligently read his briefings and documents, responded promptly to his councillors, weighed matters of state deliberately, and so on.

 In her mind, he was a good kind, the model of a king.
 He could be inflexible and unbending, but she assumed this would be the case for her if she were ever monarch.
 No one to say know to you.
-How did he manage to maintain his sense of propportion about things?
+How did he manage to maintain his sense of proportion about things?
 Rather than being swept up in the trappings of his station, he seemed to accept things as matter of fact, and work hard to ensure their presense in his and his children's lives.

 They walked together down her wing of the house to the where the grand central staircase rose to unite the various parts of the house.
 At this point, her father was mostly silent, having used up all of the small talk he had stored up to use with her.
 Typically in these situations, he wouldn't know what to say and would prefer to be silent than the say frivolous words.